 The Bank receives correspondent fee income from a third party in connection with a loan correspondent agreement entered into in June 2020.
 As a result of this agreement, when the third party purchases PPP loans at a discount, the Bank shares in the resulting discount from those purchases in exchange for access to the Bank's correspondent relationship with the Board of Governors of the Federal Reserve System.
 During the year ended June 30, 2021, the Bank received \$6.0 million in correspondent fees.
-The Bank did not receive any correspondent fees during the year ended June 30, 2022.
+The Bank did not receive any correspondent fees during the years ended June 30, 2023 and 2022.
 These fees are deferred, along with those received in prior periods, and are included in other liabilities on the balance sheet and the recognition of the income is included in correspondent fee income in the income statement.
 The Bank recognizes the correspondent fees in income over the expected lives of the related loans.
-For the years ended June 30, 2022, 2021 and 2020, the Bank recognized \$4.3 million, \$4.1 million and \$20 thousand, respectively, in correspondent fee income.
+For the years ended June 30, 2023, 2022 and 2021, the Bank recognized \$312 thousand, \$4.3 million and \$4.1 million, respectively, in correspondent fee income.

 In addition to the correspondent fee described above, the Bank also shares in the net servicing income on purchased PPP loans, comprised of the amortization of purchased accrued interest and the earned net servicing interest on the portfolio over time.
-As of June 30, 2022, the Bank estimated the net servicing income earned based on the existing PPP portfolio and information provided by the third party.
-The Bank recorded a receivable of \$4.6 million, included in other assets on the balance sheet, and the recognition of the income is included in correspondent fee income in the income statement.
+As of June 30, 2023, the Bank estimated the net servicing income earned based on the existing PPP portfolio and information provided by the third party.
+The Bank recorded a receivable of \$2.0 million, included in other assets on the balance sheet, and the recognition of the income is included in correspondent fee income in the income statement.
 The Bank will continue to recognize the net servicing income over the expected lives of the related loans (primarily two years).
-During the years ended June 30, 2022 and 2021, the Bank recognized \$18.2 million and \$19.4 million, respectively, in net servicing income.
-No net servicing income was recognized during the year ended June 30, 2020.
-The timing and amount of this net servicing income is subject to change, depending on a number of factors, primarily the balance and amount of time that the loans are outstanding, including when and if the SBA approves the forgiveness of individual loans.
+During the years ended June 30, 2023, 2022, and 2021, the Bank recognized \$2.2 million, \$18.2 million, and \$19.4 million, respectively, in net servicing income.
+The timing and amount of this net servicing income is subject to change, depending on several factors, primarily the balance and amount of time that the loans are outstanding, including when and if the SBA approves the forgiveness of individual loans.
 Until the loans are forgiven or repaid, the loans will continue to accrue interest, and the Bank will continue to update its estimated net servicing income in future quarters.